akka/akka/akka-docs/src/main/paradox/testing.md

 matching certain criteria, receiving a whole sequence of fixed messages or classes, receiving nothing for some time, etc.

-The ActorSystem passed into the constructor of TestKit is accessible via the
+The ActorSystem passed to the constructor of TestKit is accessible via the
 @scala[`system` member]@java[`getSystem()` method].

 @@@ note